rob-myers/rob-myers.github.io/docs/plan.md

 ## TODO (low-level)

+- static collision `length` issue
+  - should be at _current length_ plus distance...

 - 🚧 npc walk collision prevention
   - ✅ navmeta `start-seg` for all waypoints except last
   - ✅ implement `npc.getSpeed()` constant for each path, not over all paths